AndreWohnsland/CocktailBerry/docs/addons.md

 # Addons

-Addons are third party extensions which may add additional features to CocktailBerry.
+Addons are third party extensions which add additional features to CocktailBerry.
 Currently, addons can be triggered at:

 - At the start of the program